 The same study showed that drinking did, however, lower semen count and quality.
 And I want to remind you – this is an article on improving testosterone levels, not general health as there are a lot of studies that show drinking leads to an assortment of health issues.
 This acute spike in Testosterone could be due to the effect alcohol has on libido, and also the energy influx in the liver?

-Binge drinking on the other hand does impact Testosterone levels – especially on a short term basis.
-Two studies (22 & 23) show that large acute quantities of alcohol consumption in a short period led to decreases in Testosterone levels by a whooping 20-23% after 24hours!
+Binge drinking, on the other hand, does impact Testosterone levels – especially on a short term basis.
+Two studies (22 & 23) show that large acute quantities of alcohol consumption in a short period led to decreases in Testosterone levels by a whopping 20-23% after 24hours!
 Note however this is drinking to extreme excess!
 Likewise, chronic alcohol abuse is known to reduce testosterone more notably (as seen in alcoholics).

 Another concern is the higher levels of estrogen associated with alcohol consumption (66).
 There aren’t a lot of studies on this, but this one particular study did show an increase in estrogen levels when looking at drinkers vs non-drinkers.

-Something else to note if you like your beer, this study (21) showed that 2-3 beers per day was shown to lower Testosterone levels by nearly 7% in a 3 week period (21).
-However the point here is the fact that they drunk beer.
+Something else to note if you like your beer, this study (21) showed that 2-3 beers per day were shown to lower Testosterone levels by nearly 7% in a 3 week period (21).
+However, the point here is the fact that they drunk beer.
 Hops are widely known to contain potent estrogenic substances (24).